 Yes, you can incorporate methods to increase pageviews but can do so in a way that actually compromises your primary goal (especially if your goal is to improve user experience and SEO).

 I do most of the above.
-Altogether they work well, but then my content is typically very long.
+All together they work well, but then my content is typically very long.

 The key is testing to see what works.